 M. Ryan Taylor is a ukulele teacher, organizer of the Utah Uke Fest, director of the Ukulele Youth Choir and UFO HUM as well as the author of a number of ukulele books, including Top 25 Celtic Session Tunes for Ukulele, Titan M’s 2 Chord Companion, Christmas Carols for Ukulele Orchestra, The Haunted Ukulele, Christmas on 34th Street, Two Chord Camp Songs for Ukulele, and The Two Chord Christmas Songbook.

-Valued members of UFO HUM teaching at the festival: Steve Baugh (was introduced to the ukulele while on a cruise ship to Hawaii), Bill Coleman (started playing the ukulele when he was only six years old), Steven Stark (attended one of M. Ryan Taylor’s Ukulele Boot Camps and from that he wanted to learn more) & Vicki Thorpe (first exposure to the ukulele was her dad imitating Tiny Tim).
+Valued members of UFO HUM teaching at the festival: Steve Baugh (was introduced to the ukulele while on a cruise ship to Hawaii) and Bill Coleman (started playing the ukulele when he was only six years old).